mr-goce/demo-new/README-ALL.md

 ## Overview

 This project deploys the Ghost blogging platform on an Azure Kubernetes Service (AKS) cluster using Terraform for infrastructure management and Helm for application deployment.
 It also includes a directory for Markdown posts which can trigger a CI/CD pipeline to build and deploy the Ghost platform.
-Code is located on github repository and github actions is used for CICD part
+Code is located on github repository and github actions is used for CICD workflow.

 ## Directory Structure

-Project code is located in three main folders
+ Project has four main folders

   - Infrastructure
   - developer
   - helm-charts
+  - github cicd

 ├── infrastructure
-│ └── (Terraform code for infrastructure management) ├── developer
+│ └── (Terraform code for infrastructure management) └── environments
+    └── dev
+       └── terraform.tfvars
+    └── stg
+       └── terraform.tfvars
+    └── main
+       └── terraform.tfvars
+├── developer
 │ └── posts
 │ ├── my-first-post.md